TANYA'S

 Weakness, Especially in the Back Legs

-Many CRF cats are weak at initial diagnosis.
+Many CKD cats are weak at initial diagnosis.
 This may be because they are dehydrated, or anaemic.
 Other possible causes include high phosphorus levels, low potassium levels, metabolic acidosis, constipation and calcium imbalances.
-If you and your vet can work out what the cause is and treat it appropriately, you should find that this symptom improves greatly.

 Constipation

-The dehydration that accompanies CRF may cause constipation.
-Symptoms - apart from the obvious one of no poop in the litter tray - may include an ungainly walk, vomiting after using the litter tray, loss of appetite, pooping outside the litter tray, and, surprisingly, diarrhoea.
+The dehydration that accompanies CKD may cause constipation.
+Symptoms — apart from the obvious one of no poop in the litter tray — may include an ungainly walk, vomiting after using the litter tray, loss of appetite, pooping outside the litter tray, and, surprisingly, diarrhoea.
 Constipation can usually be treated easily and quickly.

 Howling